Turkey Real Estate Market 2026: Prices, Trends & Outlook

 • Investment Example: Purchase of 400 property tokens for $20,000.

-• Guaranteed Return: 8% per year for the first two years.
+• Rental Payout: 8% per year for the first two years, fixed in the rental agreement.

 Binaryx Platform